 - Then fill up the rest of the bottle with a carrier oil of your choice.
 Jojoba oil is commonly used as a carrier oil.
 Replace the cap and swirl again.

-After you have used your mixing equipment, wash very well with a strong soap, dry, and wipe down with alcohol to remove all traces of the oils.
-Then wash again, rinse in clean water and dry ready for the next use.
+After you have used your mixing equipment, wash it all very well with a strong soap, dry, and wipe down with alcohol to remove all traces of the oils.
+Then wash for a second time, rinse in clean water and dry ready for the next use.

-100% Pure organic cold pressed Jojoba oil - no additives, no alcohol, no added-fragrance and not diluted - this is perfect to use as a carrier oil when creating your perfume.
+100% Pure organic cold pressed Jojoba oil.
+This oil contains no additives, no alcohol, no added-fragrance and is not diluted - this is perfect to use as a carrier oil when creating your perfume.